-Warning light Warning light/Details Correction procedure MASSENGER 次 (On the center panel) Front passenger's seat belt reminder light (warning buzzer) Warns the right front pas- senger to fasten his/her seat belt.
+Warning light Warning light/Details Correction procedure ASSENCER 次 (On the center panel) Front passenger's seat belt reminder light (warning buzzer) Warns the right front pas- senger to fasten his/her seat belt.
 Fasten the seat belt.
-Tire pressure warning light • When the light comes on: Low tire inflation pres- sure.
-Adjust the tire inflation pressure. • When the light comes on after blinking for 1 minute: Malfunction in the tire pressure warning system.
-Have the system checked by your Toyota dealer.
+Tire pressure warning light When the light comes on: Low tire inflation pressure such as Natural causes (→P. 615) Flat tire (→P. 623) Adjust the tire inflation pressure to the speci- fied level.
+The light will turn off after a few minutes.
+In case the light does not turn off even if the tire infla- tion pressure is adjusted, have the system checked by your Toyota dealer.
+When the light comes on after blinking for 1 minute: Malfunction in the tire pressure warning sys- tem ( $\rightarrow$ P. 616) Have the system checked by your Toy- ota dealer.
 Low fuel level warning light Low level of fuel.
 Refuel the vehicle.
 4 Low washer fluid warn- ing light Low level of washer fluid.
 Fill the tank.
-4 MAINT REQD (U.S.A.)
-Engine oil replacement reminder light • Illuminates for about 3 seconds and then flashes for about 12 seconds: Indi- cates that the engine oil is scheduled to be changed.
-Check the engine oil, and change if neces- sary. • Comes on and remains: Indicates that the engine oil should be changed.
-Check and change the engine oil.